Pranavc22/Spashta-BaseApp/README.md

 - Customising different UI components.
 - Using Flutter's default splash screen and customising  it.
 - Working with REST APIs.
 (HTTP POST Request)
-- Authenticating users and storing data using SharedPreferences in the device's shared storage.
+- Authenticating users and storing complex data using SharedPreferences in the device's shared storage.
-- Storing data from different form components and adding default prompts.
 - Working with snack bars to enhance user experience.
 - Parsing complex JSON structures.
-- Using Navigation drawer as a user menu.
+- Using Navigation drawer as a user menu and user settings.
 - Releasing the app on the Google Play Store and testing it under different statuses.